 As part the preparation process, we also recommend that you review your tax audit insurance arrangements and consider taking out appropriate cover where such a policy is not already in place.
 In order to ensure the tax audit insurance policy covers the review, the policy must be in place before the tax agent receives the letter from the ATO notifying which groups will be subject to a Next 5,000 Program review.

-For assistance preparing for the Next 5000 program review or to source competitive tax audit insurance, please contact your usual Mazars advisor or alternatively one of our tax specialists below:
+For assistance preparing for the Next 5000 program review or to source competitive tax audit insurance, please contact your usual Mazars advisor or alternatively one of our tax specialists via phone or the form below:

 All rights reserved.
 This publication in whole or in part may not be reproduced, distributed or used in any manner whatsoever without the express prior and written consent of the Mazars, except for the use of brief quotations in the press, in social media or in another communication tool, as long as Mazars and the source of the publication are duly mentioned.
 In all cases, Mazars’ intellectual property rights are protected and the Mazars Group shall not be liable for any use of this publication by third parties, either with or without Mazars’ prior authorisation.
 Also please note that this publication is intended to provide a general summary and should not be relied upon as a substitute for personal advice.
 Content is accurate as at the date published